-This data also demonstrate a stark divide between tiny libraries and all other libraries in terms of variety of adult services offered.
-While large, medium, and small libraries indicated, on average, that they had offered between 30-40% of the programming types asked about on the survey, tiny libraries indicated that on average they had only offered 13% of the program types listed.
+This data also demonstrates a stark divide between tiny libraries and all other libraries in terms of variety of adult services offered.
+While large, medium, and small libraries indicated, on average, that they had offered between 30-40% of the programming types asked about on the survey, tiny libraries indicated that on average they had only offered 13% of the programs asked about.
 In other words, tiny libraries offered about one-third of the types of programs offered by large, medium, and small libraries.
-In fact, only two programs were offered by a majority of tiny libraries: book discussion groups or clubs (69%) and author presentations of readings (54%).
+In fact, only two programs were offered by a majority of tiny libraries: Book discussion groups or clubs (69%) and Author presentations of readings (54%).
 Between a quarter and a half of tiny libraries also reported offering the following:

-- Arts creation workshop or club (e.g., visual arts, fine arts, photography) 38% - Art or cultural exhibit and/or gallery showing 35% - Film screening and/or film discussion 35% - Craft classes, groups or workshops (e.g., sewing, knitting, quilting, needlework, woodcrafts, etc.) 31% - Reading incentive program for adults) 27% - Smartphone and/or app use 27% - Developing healthy lifestyles programs (e.g., food, nutrition, cooking, exercise, fitness, meditation) 27% - Theatrical, musical, or poetry performances (e.g., concerts, plays, poetry slams) 27%
+- Arts creation workshop or club (e.g., visual arts, fine arts, photography) 38% - Art or cultural exhibit and/or gallery showing 35% - Film Screening and/or Film Discussion 35% - Craft classes, groups or workshops (e.g. sewing, knitting, quilting, needlework, woodcrafts, etc.) - 31% - Reading incentive program for adults) 27% - Smartphone and/or app use 27% - Developing healthy lifestyles programs (e.g., food, nutrition, cooking, exercise, fitness, meditation) 27% - Theatrical, musical, or poetry performances (e.g., concerts, plays, poetry slams) -27%